texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Procedure for expunction under Art.
 55.02 T.C.C.P

 Art.
 55.02 TCCP states the rules for expunging arrest records in Texas.
 The request or petition for expunction must be directed to the trial court in the jurisdiction where the petitioner was arrested, the crime was alleged to have occurred, or the trial court that presided over the case that discharged the accused.
 The request is to be filed by the subject of the record or an attorney for the state.
 Once the state receives the notice of the petition, the court is mandated to enter an order of expunction for the entitled person under Article 55.01(a)(1)(A) within 30 days.
-The party requesting expunction shall provide the following details and must provide an explanation for any of the following not included:
+The petitioner is required to provide all of the following information in their petition and may be required to explain the absence of any information not included:

 • Their full name